Canon 1D vs Sony A6500

 |Sony A6600||Y||stereo||mono||Y||Y||YES||2.0||Y||Y||Y||Sony A6600|

 |Sony A6300||Y||stereo||mono||Y||-||micro||2.0||Y||Y||-||Sony A6300|

 It is notable that the A6500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D does not offer wifi capability.

 Studio photographers will appreciate that the Canon 1D (unlike the A6500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Is there a clear favorite between the Canon 1D and the Sony A6500?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS-1D:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.